The Resistance Cover Art

 RESISTANCE COMMAND CENTER

-All of them were looking to her for answers she didn’t have.
+All of them looking to her for answers she didn’t have.

 “General Williams, give me our current tactical position.”

-Williams activated the central display, and Laura’s heart sank.
+Williams activated the central display.
+Laura’s heart sank.
 The map showed a world bleeding red.
-THEATRES-controlled territory was colored red on the map, and it was spreading like a cancer through every major population center.
+THEATRES-controlled territory colored crimson, spreading like cancer through every major population center.

 “Neural interfaces require proximity to transmission nodes,” Dr. Kapoor observed.
 “Distance from cities provides natural protection.”